 Along with the above-mentioned degree and MEGA exam requirements, transcripts should be sent directly to the Missouri Department of Education.
 A joint application verifying contracted employment with a public school district located in Missouri, or an equally accredited private teaching institution, is necessary to obtain a temporary certificate for authorization.
 Temporary authorizations are not granted for elementary, early childhood, early childhood special education, or deaf and hearing impaired students.

 Additional Resources for Temporary Teacher Certification in Missouri

-Study.com has the resources you need to review any material you might be teaching as a temporary replacement for a classroom.
+Study.com has the resources you need to review any material you might be teaching as a temporary replacement for a classroom, as well as the MEGA exams needed for an area of specialty.
 Check out a few of the examples below to get a refresher on what you have learned through your own education experiences: